gms1/angular-dynaform/docs/dev/publish.md

 * bump the version for all packages (but not in the dependencies)
 * npm run release:build
+* 'source-map-explorer packages/core/dist/index.js' should not show any dependency on packages in 'node_modules'
 * test the systemjs examples (npm run start:systemjs) in the directory of the example packages
 * test the bundled aot examples
 * update changelog